inspec/inspec-aws/docs/resources/aws_dms_endpoints.md

 # aws\_dms\_endpoints

-Use the `aws_dms_endpoints` InSpec audit resource to test properties of a single specific Athena Work Group.
+Use the `aws_dms_endpoints` InSpec audit resource to test properties of a single specific AWS Database Migration Service (DMS) endpoint.

-The AWS::DMS::Endpoint resource creates an AWS DMS endpoint.

 ## Syntax